 - Banana.
 Another source of potassium that is portable and easy to eat.
 To prevent a sugar burst, pair this with a cheese stick to balance out the carbs.

 - Soup or clear broth.
 Campbell’s came out with the “Soup at Hand Cups” that are single serve, portable and microwaveable.
-They were a God-send during our last birth.
+They were a God-send during our third birth.
 The nurse didn’t want me to eat “just in case”, but she was okay with me drinking – hence, I could drink my meal and stay nourished through our 34 hours at the hospital.

 - Single serve smoothies or juice drinks.
 I am thinking along the lines of Stonyfield Farm Smoothies or Drinkable Yogurts for a liquid protein boost, or the Odwalla line of Protein Beverages.
 It’s a little sip of something sweet with carbs that still offers a protein source for energy.